 Thank you for your interest in CCGG's engagement program.
-We plan to issue regular annual updates on our engagement program going forward.

 Sincerely,

 Catherine McCall Executive Director

 REPORT INTRODUCTION FROM THE DIRECTOR OF BOARD ENGAGEMENT

 Since 2009, CCGG has engaged directly with the boards of public companies in Canada on behalf of its institutional investor Members.
 Over the years, CCGG has established and maintained direct dialogue with the boards of the vast majority of companies included in the S&P/TSX Composite Index; emphasising the governance and disclosure expectations and priorities of investors.